hantsy/quarkus-sandbox/docs/graphql.md

 Next, let's cook the GraphQL API.

-Like building RESTful APIs, there are two approaches to archive the purpose,  **code first** or **schema first**.
+Similar to building RESTful APIs, there are two principles to choose,  **code first** or **schema first**.

-Here, let's follow the **code first** principle, and generate the GraphQL schema from codes.
+SmallRye GraphQL follows the **code first** principle and generate the GraphQL schema from codes at runtime.